MGantz22/Solo-project-5/README.md

 _This project template was built off of Epicodus' lessons on TDD and js environments_

-_As such, there are tests and js files for a triangle and rectangle constructor, these should be updated per project._
+_As such, there are tests and js files for  constructor,_

 _Lesson prompt:_ https://www.learnhowtoprogram.com/intermediate-javascript/test-driven-development-and-environments-with-javascript/basic-project-structure